Introduction: Making a Full Faced Leather Mask

 Step 5: Line the Interior and Add Ribbion

 Take your black felt and cut a piece slightly smaller than your mask.
-Using hot glue to tack the felt in place and Barge Contact Cement for longevity, glue the felt into place, being sure to press it into all crevices.
+Use hot glue to tack the felt in place and Barge Contact Cement for longevity, glue the felt into place, being sure to press it into all crevices.
 Cut eye holes and be sure you can breath.

 Step 6: Wear or Display Your Mask